 The questions are nonchalantly inserted into conversations at bars, parties, and family reunions.
-Always the Space Force inquiries come from strangers and acquaintances.
+The inquiries come from strangers and acquaintances.
 Those familiar know better than to ask.

-“When you were in did you shape any strategic environments?”
+“When you were in the Space Force did you shape any strategic environments?”

-Every fiber in your being fights the urge to scream, “You don’t just ask that!
+Every fiber in your being fights the urge to bellow, “You don’t just ask that!
 Unless you were there, you have no idea!”

-But you deflect instead, struggling to produce a half-hearted smile while accepting a fake phone call or dashing quickly to the restroom following a faux nudge from your lower intestine.
+But instead you deflect, struggling to engineer a half-hearted smile while feigning a phone call or dashing to the restroom following a faux nudge from the lower intestine.

-As years pass the memories fade, and along with them the tangible reminders — medals, achievements and honors, all tucked away in the attic in a box caked in dust and mesothelioma.
+As years pass the memories fade, and along with them the tangible reminders — medals, achievements and honors, all tucked away in the attic in a box coated in mesothelioma.

-But the eventual arrival of new generations yields innocent, blossoming curiosities.
+But the eventual arrival of innocent generations yields blossoming curiosities.

-One day when you least expect it that dusty old box with “Space Force stuff: Do not open” scrawled across the side in faded black marker is pulled from shadows of the attic, bringing with it memories of strategic environments that, until then, had remained locked away in the darkest corners of your mind.
+One day, when you least expect, that dusty old box with “Space Force stuff: Do not open” scrawled across the side in faded marker is produced from shadows of the attic, bringing with it memories of strategic environments that, until then, had remained locked away in the darkest corners of the hippocampus.